-- the age of the mined openings, the NMED and EPA determined that only the most robust - 2 design option (D) would be approved.
-This decision does not prevent the Permittees from - 3 continuing to collect data on the behavior of the wastes and mined openings, or proposing a - 4 modification to the Closure Plan in the future, using the available data to support a request for - 5 reconsideration of one or more of the original design options.
-If a design different from Option D - 6 as defined in Permit Attachment G1 is proposed, the appropriate permit modification will be - 7 sought.

-8 G-1e(2) Decontamination and Decommissioning

-- 9 Decontamination is defined as those activities which are performed to remove contamination - from surfaces and equipment that are not intended to be disposed of at the WIPP facility.
-The - policy at the WIPP will be to decontaminate as many areas as possible, consistent with radiation - protection policy.
-Decontamination is part of all closure activities and is a necessary activity in - the clean closure of the surface container management units.
-Decontamination determinations - are based upon radiological and hazardous constituent surveys. - Decommissioning is the process of removing equipment, facilities, or surface areas from further - use and closing the facility.
+- and mined openings, or proposing a modification to the Closure Plan in the future, using the - 2 available data to support a request for reconsideration of one or more of the original design - 3 options.
+If a design different from Option D as defined in Permit Attachment G1 is proposed, the - 4 appropriate permit modification will be sought.
+The Permittees shall use bulkheads as specified - 5 in Attachment G1 for the closure of filled panels.
+A run-of-mine (ROM) salt component will be - 6 included in the closure for Panel 10. - 7 G-1e(2) Prerequisite Activities for Panel 6 Final Closure - 8 The NMED-approved WIPP Nitrate Salt Bearing Waste Container Isolation Plan (DOE, 2015) - 9 provides for performing prerequisite activities associated with ground control, equipment - readiness, work control authorization, and ventilation prior to construction of the final closure in - Panel 6.
+These activities are considered closure activities and will be completed in accordance - with the WIPP Nitrate Salt Bearing Waste Container Isolation Plan (DOE, 2015). - 13 G-1e(32) Decontamination and Decommissioning - Decontamination is defined as those activities which are performed to remove contamination - from surfaces and equipment that are not intended to be disposed of at the WIPP facility.
+The - policy at the WIPP facility will be to decontaminate as many areas as possible or to fix the - contaminants to the surface so they are not easily removable, consistent with - radiological radiation protection policy.
+Decontamination or fixing areis part of all-closure - activities and areis a necessary activity in the clean closure of the surface container - 20 management units.
+Decontamination or fixing determinations are based upon radiological and - 21 hazardous constituent surveys. - Decommissioning is the process of removing equipment, facilities, or surface areas from further - use and closing the facility.
 Decommissioning is part of final facility closure only and will involve - the removal of equipment, buildings, closure of the shafts, and establishing active and passive - institutional controls for the facility.
-Passive institutional controls are not included in the Permit. - The objective of D&D activities at the WIPP facility is to return the surface to as close to the - 20 preconstruction condition as reasonably possible, while protecting the health and safety of the - public and the environment.
-Major activities required to accomplish this objective include, but - are not limited to the following: - Review of operational records for historical information on releases - Visual examination of surface structures for evidence of spills or releases - Performance of site contamination surveys - 4.
-Decontamination, if necessary, of usable equipment, materials, and structures including surface facilities and areas surrounding the WHB. - Disposal of equipment/materials that cannot be decontaminated but that meet the treatment, storage, and disposal facility waste acceptance criteria (TSDF-WAC) in an underground HWDU - Emplacement of final-panel closure system in the last HWDU - 7.
-Emplacement of shaft seals3 - 8.
-Regrading the surface to approximately original contours
+Passive institutional controls are not included in the Permit. - The objective of D&D activities at the WIPP facility is to return the surface to as close to the - 27 preconstruction condition as reasonably possible, while protecting the health and safety of the - public and the environment.
+Major activities required to accomplish this objective include, but - 29 are not limited to the following:

+- 1. Review of operational records for historical information on releases - 2.
+Visual examination of surface structures for evidence of spills or releases - 3.
+Performance of site contamination surveys - 4.
+Decontamination, if necessary, of usable equipment, materials, and structures including surface facilities and areas surrounding the WHB. - 5.
+Disposal of equipment/materials that cannot be decontaminated but that meet the treatment, storage, and disposal facility waste acceptance criteria (TSDF-WAC) in an underground HWDU - 6.
+Emplacement of final-panel closure system in the last HWDU